unicode-org/message-format-wg/spec/syntax.md

 All code points are preserved.

+Two literals are considered equal if the consist of the same sequence of Unicode code points.

+> [!IMPORTANT]
+> _Literal_ equality is different from _name_ equality in that
+> Unicode Normalization is not applied to _literal_ values before comparison.
+> Users are cautioned to ensure that they use the same character sequences
+> for equivalent values.
+> The use of [Normalization Form C]((https://unicode.org/reports/tr15/) for all
+> _literal_ values is RECOMMENDED.

 A **_<dfn>quoted literal</dfn>_** begins and ends with U+005E VERTICAL BAR `|`.
 The characters `\` and `|` within a _quoted literal_ MUST be
 escaped as `\\` and `\|`.